Hjord/pegstr/README.md

 * Chose between stronger or economical, straight or tapered, etc
 * Can be partially open (to click / snap in objects) and angled up or down

-Note: This is designed to work with US-style pegboard (1/4" holes, 1" spaced) but I'm working on updating the design to support other pegboards requested in the comments.
+Note: This is designed to work with Euro pegboard (sloted ), the [original](https://github.com/MGX3D/pegstr) works for US-style pegboard (1/4" holes, 1" spaced) .
+.

 Example objects: